siouan/frontend-gradle-plugin/README.md

 ### `installYarn` - Install Yarn

 The `installYarn` task downloads a [Yarn][yarn] distribution, if `yarnEnabled` property is `true`.
 If the `yarnDistributionUrl` property is ommitted, the URL is guessed using the `yarnVersion` property.
+Alternatively, if a `yarnDistributionUrlPattern` is provided, the version is replaced and the resulting URL used.
 Optionally, defining the `proxyHost` property and the `proxyPort` property allow to use a proxy server when downloading the distribution.
 Set the location where the distribution shall be installed with the `yarnInstallDirectory` property, which by default is the `${projectDir}/yarn` directory.

 If a [Yarn][yarn] distribution is already installed in the system, and shall be used instead of a downloaded distribution, set the `yarnDistributionProvided` property to `true` and the location of the distribution with the `yarnInstallDirectory` property.
-The `yarnEnabled` property still must be `true`, the `yarnVersion` property and the `yarnDistributionUrl` property are useless and shall not be set for clarity.
+The `yarnEnabled` property still must be `true`, the `yarnVersion` property, the `yarnDistributionUrl` and the `yarnDistributionUrlPattern` property are useless and shall not be set for clarity.
 Consequently, the `installYarn` task is automatically _SKIPPED_ during a Gradle build.

 The task takes advantage of [Gradle incremental build][gradle-incremental-build], and is not executed again unless one of its inputs/outputs changed.
 The task is _UP-TO-DATE_ during a Gradle build, and skipped.